sporto/elm-navigation-pushstate-example/README.md

 This example application shows how to use push state navigation in Elm.

-## What you need
+## Components

+### Server

-1. A server that matches any route and return the Elm application.
+A server that matches any route and return the Elm application.
 For example when hitting `/` or `/users/` or `/users/1` the server needs to return the same html.

 In this example I'm using `elm-live --pushstate` which does this automatically.

+### Messages

-2. A message to change the location e.g. `ChangeLocation String`
+- A message to change the location e.g. `ChangeLocation String`
+- A message to react to location changes e.g. `OnLocationChange Navigation.Location`

-3. Links that:
+### Links

-- Display the target path in the href e.g. "/users", this is nice to have so users can copy the link.
+- Is a good practice to provide links with a proper `href`.
+This allows users to copy the link and open a page in a new tap/window.
-- Trigger a message to change the location when clicked, e.g. `ChangeLocation "/users"`
+- Links should trigger a message to change the location when clicked, e.g. `ChangeLocation "/users"`
-- Prevent the default browser behaviour when clicked.
+- But we need to prevent the default browser behaviour when clicked.
 The default behaviour is to load a new page.
-We don't want this, we want to navigate via the Navigation package instead.
+We want to navigate via the Navigation package instead.

+### Navigation.newUrl

-4. Change the browser location using `Navigation.newUrl`, this creates a new history entry via pushState.
+Change the browser location using `Navigation.newUrl` instead of a normal link. `newUrl` creates a new history entry via pushState.

-__See commented example at <./src/Main.elm>.__
+__See commented example at [./src/Main.elm].__

 ## Start